merchisdk/woocomerce-plugin/README.md

 <img src="https://user-images.githubusercontent.com/7565117/86319335-a8f54d80-bc77-11ea-96aa-f83ce936e10b.png" />
 <h3>5b.
 Identify Mount point class</h3>
 <p>It's time to add a "mount point class".
 This can be a bit tricky if you are totally unfamiliar with web development, however I'm confident this guide can help overcome most knowledge gaps.</p>
-<p>The mount point class is used to intialise a Merchi shopping cart to your page.
-The Merchi plugin takes the string you provide and looks for an element on the page with that class name to bind to.
-Eg., div class="<strong>shopping-dropdown</strong>" or span class="<strong>shopping-cart</strong>"; here the Merchi cart would bind to an element with the class shopping-dorpdown or shopping-cart, respectiely.</p>
+<p>The mount point class is used to intialise and render a Merchi shopping cart to your page.
+The Merchi plugin takes the string you provide and looks for an element on the page with that class name to render to.
+Eg., div class="<strong>shopping-dropdown</strong>" or span class="<strong>shopping-cart</strong>"; here the Merchi cart would mount to an element with the class shopping-dorpdown or shopping-cart, respectiely.</p>
 <p>The goal here is to identify a fairly universal element in your Woocommerce theme that renders something like a shopping cart, or a shopping cart dropdown, and hijack it.
 An element of this sort can usually be found in the navigation.
 If not, we can modify the theme to add an element with a class to mount our Merchi cart to.
 However, let's not worry about modifying themes yet.
 For the purposes of this guide let's identify an element in the <a href="https://woocommerce.com/storefront/">Storefront</a> theme built by the guys over at Automatic (the authors of Woocommerce), and hijack it to mount the Merchi cart.</p>
 <p>Go ahead and download and activate the Storefront theme on your Wordpress site.
 More information about installing themes can be found <a href="https://www.wpbeginner.com/beginners-guide/how-to-install-a-wordpress-theme/">here.</a></p>
 <p>Once your theme is set up, we will head over to the home page and <strong>"inspect element"</strong> on what looks to be a good candidate for our universal shopping cart element.
 Follow the screenshot below.</p>